 There are different types of electric grillers, spanning from very basic and simplistic such as the George Foreman Panini Press, to the more complex grills, such as the Ninja Foodi 5-in-1 Electric Grill.
 It’s important to focus on features you’ll really use.

-For instance, if you only want to be able to cook up a steak or grilled chicken for dinner a few times a month, unless you have extra space and cash, a 5-in-1 model is going to be overkill for you.
+For instance, if you only want to be able to cook up a steak or grilled chicken and a side dish for dinner a few times a month, unless you have extra space and cash, a 5-in-1 model is going to be overkill for you.
 On the other hand, if you have a large family and love to explore cooking methods, meat, fish and veggies, that same 5-in-1 might be a dream come true.

 Big or small?

 How much room you have can determine many aspects of your life, one of which is your grilling machinery.
 While most electric grills are smaller in size, there are some larger models.
 This variation means that if you want a grill that resembles more traditional charcoal or gas grills, for which the size depends on the burners, that is a possibility, but if you want a model that can fit next to your kitchen toaster, that is possible too.

 Some grills provide happy mid-point or can even be broken apart and rebuilt depending on the amount of space available.